kando-menu/kando/README.md

 </p>

 _:construction: This project is currently in a very early stage of development.
-For now, I use this repository mainly for testing things.
+Kando is not yet a functional menu but rather a prototype which demonstrates the feasibility of the concept.
 You can read regular updates on the project on [my Ko-fi page](https://ko-fi.com/schneegans)._

 **Kando** will be a pie menu for the desktop.
 It will be highly customizable and will allow you to create your own menus and actions.